How to Extract Data from PDF to Excel Without Coding skillsFriday, August 6, 2021

 The Portable Document Format (PDF) is a file format developed by Adobe to present documents, including text formatting and images, in a manner independent of application software, hardware, and operating systems.
 (From Wikipedia)

-Nowadays people use PDF on a large scale for reading, presenting and many other purposes.
-And many websites store data in a PDF file for viewers to download instead of posting on the web pages, which brings changes to web scraping.
+Nowadays people use PDF on a large scale for reading, presenting, and many other purposes.
+And many websites store data in a PDF file for viewers to download instead of posting on the web pages, which brings challenges to web scraping.
 You can view, save and print PDF files with ease.
 But the problem is, PDF is designed to keep the integrity of the file.
 It is more like an "electronic paper" format to make sure contents would look the same on any computer at any time.
 So it is difficult to edit a PDF file and export data from it.

 To be honest, if you’ve only got a handful of PDF documents to extract data from, manual copy & paste is a fast way.
 Just open every single document, select the text you want to extract, copy & paste to the Excel file.